Glossary

 Welded Shoe –

-measurement requirements for NHPA sanctioned horseshoes.
-(See I – EQUIPMENT SPECIFICATIONS, Section C)
+the measurement requirements for NHPA sanctioned horseshoes.
+(See page 36, I - EQUIPMENT SPECIFICATIONS,